shamEiNew/shamEiNew/README.md

-# 🎲 Sham | Mathematics/Machine Learning/Symbolic AI
+# 🎲 Sham | Mathematics/Machine Learning

-> *"Where pure mathematics meets computational reality"*

 ## 👋 Welcome

 Hey there!
-I'm **Sham**, an autodidact with some formal training in mathematics.
+I'm **Sham**, an autodidact in programming with some formal training in mathematics.
 ---

 ## 🧮 The Mathematical Journey

 **Background:** Post-graduate in Mathematics
-**Current Mission:** Building analytics intelligence systems
+**Goal:** Building  intelligent systems
-**Philosophy:** Self-taught, curiosity-driven, forever learning

 I specialize in bridging the gap between theoretical mathematics and real-world applications, using computational methods and ML to crack complex problems that exist at the intersection of:
 - 🔢 Pure mathematical challenges